ankitk2109/Projects/Spam Tweet Analysis/README.md

 # SPAM TWEET ANALYSIS

 **We have a few set of normal tweets and few spam tweets.
-We will find the spam tweet and plot iton  graph with colour code to show how the SPAM v Normal ones.**
+We will find the spam tweet and plot it on graph with colour code to show how the SPAM v Normal ones.**

 **Normal Tweets:**